JetBrains/intellij-plugin-verifier/README.md

         [-team-city | -tc ]

 #### Specific options
-    -major-ide-path (-mip)
+* `-major-ide-path (-mip)`
     The path to release (major) IDE build with which to compare API problems of trunk (master) IDE build.

-    -major-ide-version (-miv)
+* `-major-ide-version (-miv)`
     The IDE version with which to compare API problems.
     This IDE will be downloaded from the IDE Repository: https://www.jetbrains.com/intellij-repository/releases

-    -release-jetbrains-plugins (-rjbp)
+* `-release-jetbrains-plugins (-rjbp)`
     The root of the local plugin repository containing JetBrains plugins compatible with the release IDE.
     The local repository is a set of non-bundled JetBrains plugins built from the same sources revision.
     The verifier will read the plugin descriptors from every plugin-like file under the specified directory.
     During the verification, the JetBrains plugins will be taken from the local repository, if present, and from the public repository, otherwise.

-    -trunk-jetbrains-plugins (-tjbp)
+* `-trunk-jetbrains-plugins (-tjbp)`
-        The same as --release-local-repository but specifies the directory containin plugins built for the trunk IDE.
+    The same as `--release-local-repository` but specifies the directory containing plugins built for the trunk IDE.

 ### Common Options

-    -runtime-dir (-r)
+`-runtime-dir (-r)`
     The path to directory containing Java runtime jar.
     If not specified, the JDK from 'JAVA_HOME' will be chosen.

-    -external-prefixes (-ex-prefixes)
+`-external-prefixes (-ex-prefixes)`
     The prefixes of classes from the external libraries.
     The Plugin Verifier will not report 'No such class' for classes of these packages.

-    -plugins-to-check-all-builds (-p-all)
+`-plugins-to-check-all-builds (-p-all)`
     The plugin IDs to check with IDE.
 The plugin verifier will check ALL compatible plugin builds

-    -plugins-to-check-last-builds (-p-last)
+`-plugins-to-check-last-builds (-p-last)`
     The plugin IDs to check with IDE.
 The plugin verifier will check LAST plugin build only

-    -team-city (-tc)
+`-team-city (-tc)`
     Specify this flag if you want to print the TeamCity compatible output on stdout.

-    -tc-grouping (-g)
+`-tc-grouping (-g)`
     Group the TeamCity presentation of the problems: either 'plugin' to group by each plugin or 'problem_type' to group by problem type.

-    -excluded-plugins-file (-epf)
+`-excluded-plugins-file (-epf)`
     File with list of excluded plugin builds.
     The verifier will not verify such updates even if they are compatible with IDE.
     File with list of excluded plugin builds (e.g. '<IDE-home>/lib/resources.jar/brokenPlugins.txt')

-    -dump-broken-plugin-list (-d)
+`-dump-broken-plugin-list (-d)`
     File to dump broken plugin ids.
     The broken plugins are those which contain at least one problem as a result of the verification.

-    -plugins-to-check-file (-ptcf)
+`-plugins-to-check-file (-ptcf)`
-        File that contains list of plugins to check Each line of the file is either: plugin_id (check ALL builds of the plugin)
+    File that contains list of plugins to check
+    Each line of the file is either: plugin_id (check ALL builds of the plugin)
         $plugin_id' (check only LAST build of the plugin)

-    - subsystems-to-check (-subsystems)
+`-subsystems-to-check (-subsystems)`
     Specifies which subsystems of IDE should be checked.
-        Available options: all (default), android-only, without-android.
+    Available options: `all` (default), `android-only`, `without-android`.

-        all - verify all code
-        android-only - verify only code related to Android support. without-android - exclude problems related to Android support.

 ## Technical details